The Macartney mission to China 1793-94

 Following protocol all the goods were unloaded at Tianjin with a detailed inventory.
 There were 590 items but the descriptions, due to translation errors, were most misleading - they including rumors of an elephant the size of a cat.

 The most expensive gift was a large planetarium that mechanically modeled the motion of the planets over the next thousand years.
-It demonstrated the European understanding of the solar system at a time when the Chinese still considered the Earth as flat.
+It demonstrated the European understanding of the solar system at a time when the Chinese still considered the Earth was flat.
 There was little interest in astronomical study apart from the Imperial court which was headed by Europeans.
 It was perceived as a large mechanical toy not a state of the art scientific instrument.
 However the Chinese did note that the planetarium was second hand - the cogs showed sign of wear and this rather dimmed the magnificence of the gift.

-All other European embassies to the Emperor had performed the full kowtow but the British had a history on this issue.
+All other european embassies to the Emperor had performed the full kowtow but the British had a history on this issue.
 In Macau it has been the practice for some years to evade the ceremony by leaving the room during the genuflection.
 They considered that a grovelling obeisance to a barbarian ruler was inappropriate.
 Britain was not about to demonstrate a subservient position, fueled no doubt by the attitude taken in the conquest of India.
 This was not a vassal state sending tribute to the acknowledged high king of all mankind, the Son of Heaven, it was a mission between two rulers seeking treatment on equal terms.
 Macartney offered a compromise, he would kowtow if an official kowtowed to a portrait of King George, this was understandably rejected - the sovereigns were not considered to be at all equal.
 The Emperor wrote ‘we must impose our will on these Englishmen, demonstrating to them the effectiveness of our system and the superiority of our civilization’.
 The British did not know that the first Portuguese ambassador had died in prison for not showing due respect.

 On 14th September the embassy was formally to greet the Emperor in his tent.
 They started preparing at 4am and then walked three miles in the dark and then waited three hours for an audience.
 Other ambassadors were also greeted at the same time.